minhquanvus1/Travel-Advisor/Backend/Backend_README.md

 # Travel Advisor (Backend)

-- The Backend app is built with Java Spring Boot, with Maven, and is currently deployed to Render cloud platform, and AWS.
+- The Backend app is built with Java Spring Boot, with Maven, and is currently deployed to Render cloud platform, and AWS EKS.

-- The Backend app uses PostgreSQL, and Redis database
+- The Backend app uses PostgreSQL, and Redis database.
+These databases are deployed on Render cloud platform, and on AWS RDS, and AWS ElastiCache.

 - The Backend techstack also includes: Spring Data JPA, Spring Security, Spring Web, Spring Boot Validation, Spring Data Redis, Spring Boot WebSocket, Spring Boot DevTools, PostgreSQL, Lombok, Auth0 for Authentication/Authorization, and Stripe for payment processing.

+- For the database schema, please visit this link: [Database Schema](https://dbdiagram.io/d/Travel-Advisor-Web-App-Database-Schema-Final-670387f5fb079c7ebd8da28f)

 ## Getting Started